samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab6_Evaluate_AI_Models/readme.md

 ![Model Evaluation](./images/2_safety-evaluation.jpg)

 > [!NOTE]
->To learn more about Microsoft's Responsible AI Principles, visit the What is Responsible AI?.
+>To learn more about Microsoft's Responsible AI Principles, visit the What is Responsible AI? +++https://www.microsoft.com/en-gb/ai/responsible-ai+++.

 ### Safety metrics